KLM Emotional Support Animal Policy

 If your ESA is too large to travel in the cabin or weighs more than 8kg, you can bring them in the hold instead.
 Although they might not be next to you, you can still feel comfortable knowing your ESA is close by and will be there upon landing.

 If you have more than one animal, you can put them in the same crate or kennel (no bigger than 122 x 81 x 89 cm) if they weigh less than 14kg each.
-Animals as large as 70kg can be accepted so long as the passenger notifies the airline in time and have the appropriate documentation.
+Animals as large as 70kg can be accepted so long as the passenger notifies the airline in time and has the appropriate documentation.

-Note: Pets cannot be brought in the hold if passengers have a transfer time of more than 3 hours or if their flight is in a Boeing 787-9 or 787-10 aircraft.
+Pets cannot be brought in the hold if passengers have a transfer time of more than 3 hours or if their flight is in a Boeing 787-9 or 787-10 aircraft.
 Also, passengers on some KLM Cityhopper flights (operated with Embraer aircraft) cannot bring pets in the hold between 1 November and 31 March.

 Pets Not Permitted in the Hold

 KLM restricts some snub-nosed animals from traveling in the hold because these breeds can experience breathing difficulties in stressful and high-temperature environments.
 However, snub-nosed breeds can travel in the cabin or cargo area.
-Check KLM’s site for a listing of the cat and dog breeds that fall into this category.
+Check KLM’s website for a listing of the cat and dog breeds that fall into this category.

 Costs for Traveling with a Pet